greggman/ffmpegserver.js/README.md

 ## Passing more arguments to ffmpeg

 ffmpeg as a bazillion options.
+To pass in more options to ffmpeg first run with

+    node start.js --allow-arbitrary-ffmpeg-arguments

-You can pass any options you want when creating the `CCapture` object.
+Now you can pass any options you want when creating the `CCapture` object.
 Example

     var capture = new ccapture({
       ffmpegArguments: [